microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/databaseenginequery.png)

-In the main login window, fill in your AdventureWorksID information as you usually would, with SQL authentication.
+In the main login window, fill in your AdventureWorksID login information as you usually would, with SQL authentication.
 Before connecting, however, select **Options** > **Connection Properties**.
 Once in here, specify your AdventureWorks database using the "Connect to database" drop-down.

 ![](../graphics/connecttodb.png)